 California Apples

 Apples first came to California with the Spanish Missions in the 18th century.
 Apples remained a niche crop until the Gold Rush when orchards began sprouting up to meet the growing population.
-Now, California is the fifth largest producer of apples in the United States, with Washington, New York, Michigan, and Pennsylvania in the lead.
-The top 10 producing states also include Virgina, North Carolina, Oregon, Ohio, and Idaho.
+Now, California is the fifth-largest producer of apples in the United States, with Washington, New York, Michigan, and Pennsylvania in the lead.
+The top 10 producing states also include Virginia, North Carolina, Oregon, Ohio, and Idaho.

 Californiaโs top apple producing regions are El Dorado County, with its famous Apple Hill.
 Iโve been visiting Apple Hill since I was a little kid for its orchards, bake shops, and more.
-Many apple orchards are located near the coast, like in Santa Cruz, Sonoma, and San Bernardino.
-Or at higher elevations, like the aforementioned Apple Hill, but also Julien and Oak Glen.
+Many apple orchards are clustered along the coast, like in Santa Cruz, Sonoma, and San Bernardino.
+Or at higher elevations, like the aforementioned Apple Hill, but also Julian and Oak Glen.
 But apples are also grown in San Joaquin county, like everything else.
 California grows over 50% of the nation’s fresh produce.

 How Apples got their Name